ibm-cloud-docs/vpc/bare_metal_server_faq.md

 # FAQ for bare metal servers
 {: #bare-metal-server-faq}

+You might encounter the following frequently asked questions when you use a Bare Metal Server for VPC.

 ## What's the difference between Bare Metal Servers (Classic infrastructure) and Bare Metal Servers for VPC?
 {: #faq-bare-metal-0}